P.e sports premium

 - For those pupils functioning at lower P levels and requiring sensory input we measure impact through SCERTS data – baseline, interim and final assessment

-- Also use evidence from qualitative data – results from questionnaires sent to parents, teachers and support staff, regarding child’s emotional regulative state
+- We also use evidence from qualitative data – results from questionnaires sent to parents, teachers and support staff, regarding child’s emotional regulative state

 - For those pupils functioning at higher P levels baseline assessments of their physical skills have been completed and further interim and year end assessments will be used to measure impact.
 Lesson observations and learning walks completed to ensure skills from coaches have been passed on to teaching staff and new resources purchased are supporting effective teaching and progress can be seen in PE skills

-- Achieved great active schools charter bronze for 2015 2016 – gathering evidence to go forward for silver level this year
+- Achieved great active schools charter gold award for 2016/2017 – gathering evidence to keep gold level this year.

 The PE and Sports Premium for Primary Schools - Sports Funding.